-ACTION WHEN Review admission materials from ASU Graduate Admissions and the Nutrition Program (materials available here ) As early as possible.
-2. Have college transcripts, showing an undergraduate degree was awarded, sent to ASU Graduate Admissions.
-Sufficiently ahead of time so official results are received by priority deadlines of July 20 or October 1st.
-3. Complete application for admission to ASU Graduate Admissions , online.
-Received by ASU Graduate Admissions by July 20 or October 1st for priority consideration.
-4. Request three (3) letters of recommendation to be submitted online as part of your online application to ASU Graduate Admissions .
-Received by ASU Graduate Admissions by July 20 or October 1st for priority consideration.
-GRE scores sent to ASU Graduate Admissions .
+ACTION WHEN Review admission materials from Graduate Admissions and the Nutrition Program (materials available here ) As early as possible.
+2. Have college transcripts, showing an undergraduate degree was awarded, sent to Graduate Admissions .
+Sufficiently ahead of time so official results are received by final application deadlines.
+Complete application for admission to Graduate Admissions , online.
+Received by Graduate Admissions by final application deadlines .
+Request three (3) letters of recommendation to be submitted online as part of your online application to Graduate Admissions .
+Received by Graduate Admissions by final application deadlines .
+5. GRE scores sent to Graduate Admissions .
 Specific exceptions to GRE scores can be accepted and can be found here .
-Received by ASU Graduate Admissions by July 20 or October 1st for priority consideration.
-A personal statement - included as part of your online application to ASU Graduate Admissions.
-Received by ASU Graduate Admissions by July 20 or October 1st for priority consideration.
-Notifications of Acceptance Notification of acceptance from ASU Graduate Admissions and the Nutrition Program.
+Received by Graduate Admissions by final application deadlines.
+A personal statement - included as part of your online application to Graduate Admissions.
+Received by Graduate Admissions by final application deadlines.
+Notifications of Acceptance Notification of acceptance from Graduate Admissions and the Nutrition Program.
 Within two weeks of file review